Ryuker/AstroWPHeadlessTest/_notes/AstroWPHeadless-notes.md

       - [v] implement from test directory into posts directory
       - [v] implement pagination controls
         - [] pagination responsiveness
+    - [] add pagination to posts index page
+      - this doesn't need all the post content from the collection, we can filter it out before creating the pages.
+      -

 - [v] setup content collection for posts
   - [v] move fetch of posts into code